 Description Provide future-proofed, agile solutions in order to be flexible enough to adapt to the change in the energy sector.
 Business outcomes Our business, our industry and wider society are facing significant levels of change over ED2, particularly to enable decarbonisation.
 While we have identified some levers and capabilities that will help reduce our carbon footprint, we appreciate that there is a need for more agility and new ways of working, allowing us to cope with the uncertainty by adopting a 'sense and respond' approach.
 Agile ways of working will allow us to deliver capabilities faster and with reduced risk.
 Benefits These initiatives will enable a fundamental change to the way in which we work across our whole business, supporting a 'sense and respond' approach and avoiding prescriptive approaches that cannot adapt to new innovative solutions.
 The benefits this will bring will extend across almost every output area, with the greatest gains felt in areas that face the most uncertainty such as the path to decarbonisation.
 Whilst we have a detailed plan based on projections that tie to the Government's current 10-point plan for decarbonisation, the latest Net Zero Strategy recognises that there is significant uncertainty and the final solutions may be very different from what we predict today.
 For example, the Government has recently published the UK hydrogen strategy which aims to achieve 5GW of low-carbon hydrogen production capacity by 2030.
 However, the UK currently has almost no low-carbon hydrogen production today and several trials are currently planned for testing new technologies.
 We will need to be able to adapt our network planning, resourcing, and investments to the final solutions for industry, power, heat and transport.
 In order to meet our decarbonisation targets in the most efficient way, we must adapt our ways of working to manage this uncertainty through an agile flexibility-first approach.
-This will allow us to select solutions that are scalable, extensible, and interoperable, and ensure the network is positioned to support all credible pathways to net zero.
-These flexible solutions will in turn require flexible ways of working and better integration of data to guide continuous decision-making.
+This will allow us to select solutions will in turn require flexible ways of working and better integration of data to guide continuous decision-making.
 This can be achieved by adopting a hybrid cloud approach to our technical landscape, and adopting agile ways of working more widely across our data and digitalisation activities.